lukechn99/github-quickstart/intro_operating_systems/networking.md

 The **socket** for the server needs to be known by everyone.
 It needs an open socket that is **binded** to a network address.
 Then, it needs to set up a queue for incoming connection requests with **listen**.
 Finally, we need to **accept** connections from the queue.
 When a server accepts a connection, it creates a new socket to communicate with, after communication with writes and reads, it will close that one-time socket if the connection-accept succeeds (client connects and server accepts).
 We bind the socket to a port so that clients know where to find it.
 Clients send connection requests, and once they are accepted, the server creates a private socket just for that client.
-*This is like when students queue for office hours, the queue is public, but once a student's connection is accepted, the TA creates a private room to communicat with the student in*
+*This is like when students queue for office hours, the queue is public, but once a student's connection is accepted, the TA creates a private room to communicate with the student in*
 **Bind** takes a socket andbinds it to a domain. ```int bind(int sockfd, struct sockaddr *my_addr, socklen_t addrlen);``` An example could be
 ```